thomashhuang/ChessOpeningExplorer/README.md

 #### GameTraversal:
 Used to traverse through the GameTree.
 It is constructed with a GameTree object and uses the method push_back(Ply) to traverse through the "database" represented by the GameTree.
 It also supports going back up the tree using pop_back().

+#### Communication:
+UI and Model communicate through the GameTraversal, which will get continuations using GetContinuations, and will send the position to the UI using a pgn::Position object.
+The UI converts the Position object to FEN notation and draws the board from that.